BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 ---

+### **Blood Fugue**
+When you feed you gain a +1 to ac and +1 to all rolls for 1 minute.
+It takes a full round to feed in which you and your target must be willing or immobilized.

+---

 ### **Blood Dependency**
 You must feed on blood to sustain your supernatural abilities.
-If you go more than 7 days without feeding, you gain one level of exhaustion that cannot be removed until you feed.
+If you go more than 7 days without feeding, you gain one level of exhaustion that cannot be removed until you feed and lose access to any Ascendant Trait you have.

 ---